Privacy Policy

 If you make a basic enquiry for more information about registering as a tutor, we require you to provide the following information:

-If you then choose to proceed with your registration, we require the following additional information in order to create your profile (which is shared with potential students) and ensure compliance with British Council and International House requirements:
+If you then choose to proceed with your registration, we require the following additional information in order to create your profile (which is shared with potential students) and ensure compliance with British Council and other regulatory body requirements:

 3.1.2 We ask students to provide feedback on their tutor(s).
 This feedback includes opinions about you, which is retained for marketing and quality management purposes.